espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Crushing Ground.md

 **Success** The target takes half damage.

-**Failure** The target takes full damage, is [[Off-Guard]], and takes a -10-foot circumstance penalty to Speed.
+**Failure** The target takes full damage, is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]], and takes a -10-foot circumstance penalty to Speed.

-**Critical Failure** The target takes double damage and is off-guard and [[Immobilized]].
+**Critical Failure** The target takes double damage and is off-guard and [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Immobilized]].
 It can attempt to Escape against your spell DC.
 If it doesn't Escape, the target takes an additional 2d6 bludgeoning damage when the spell ends.

 * * *